cocos/cocos-docs/en/asset/model/mesh.md

 ### Disable Mesh Split

+The policy for Disable mesh split in v3.6 is as follows：

 - By default, the model is not split and no changes are made to the imported model data (the previous model settings are also maintained)
 - If the number of bones does not exceed the actual runtime drive limit, pass it directly using uniform
 - If the number of bones exceeds the limit, use texture pass